junxit/us-congress-bills-109/bill.md

 ## § 7.
 Surcharges

 - **(a)** *Surcharge required* All sales shall include a surcharge of $10 per coin.
-- **(b)** *Distribution* Subject to section 5134(f) of title 31, United States Code, all surcharges which are received by the Secretary from the sale of coins issued under this Act shall be equally divided and promptly paid by the Secretary to—
+- **(b)** *Distribution* Subject to section 5134(f) of title 31, United States Code, all surcharges which are received by the Secretary from the sale of coins issued under this Act shall be promptly paid by the Secretary to the Secretary of the Interior for the protection, preservation, and interpretation of resources and stories associated with Little Rock Central High School National Historic Site, including the following:
-  - **(1)** the Jefferson National Parks Association for the purpose of providing support for programs and other developmental activities at the Little Rock Central High National Historic Site and support for the ongoing mission of the Little Rock Central High National Historic Site; and
+  - **(1)** Site improvements at Little Rock Central High School National Historic Site.
+  - **(2)** Development of interpretive and education programs and historic preservation projects.
-  - **(2)** the Secretary of the Interior for site improvements at the Little Rock Central High National Historic Site, including the establishment of cooperative agreements to preserve and restore the historic character of the vicinity in the historic site’s boundaries.
+  - **(3)** Establishment of cooperative agreements to preserve or restore the historic character of the Park Street and Daisy L. Gatson Bates Drive corridors adjacent to the site.
-- **(c)** *Audits* The Jefferson National Parks Association shall be subject to the audit requirements of section 5134(f)(2) of title 31, United States Code.
-- **(d)** *Supplemental funds* The surcharges provided to the Secretary of the Interior under this section are intended by the Congress to supplement amounts provided to such Secretary in appropriation Acts for the Little Rock Central High National Historic Site and are not intended to be a substitute for such appropriated amounts.